- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-While internet cafés in Hong Kong are practically nonexistent, there are thousands of public WiFi hotspots throughout the region.
+There are thousands of public WiFi hotspots throughout the region.
 Setting up internet at home is just as easy.
-Although most apartments do not come with internet, the subscription process is simple and there are a number of reputable providers to choose from.
+Although most apartments do not come with internet included as part of the rent, the subscription process is simple and there are a number of reputable providers to choose from.
 Packages vary and some internet service providers will charge based on usage rather than a flat monthly fee, so it's a good idea to shop around.

 Internet censorship in Hong Kong